NFL Rumors: Insider Gives Update On Seattle’s Plan For Russell Wilson Amid Trade Reports

 Wilson may have other plans.
 As The Inquisitr reported, former teammate turned NFL analyst Brandon Marshall said he believes Wilson could be looking for a soft exit from Seattle.
 Marshall noted that he was clearly frustrated with the team’s poor offensive line play and offensive philosophy, with Marshall slamming the Seahawks for relying too heavily on the run game and not putting the ball in Wilson’s hands enough.

 As 710 ESPN Seattle reported, Wilson had raised some eyebrows with his public criticism of the team’s pass protection after a disappointing first-round playoff exit.
-As the report noted, Wilson also said he wanted to be more involved in personnel decisions going forward as well.
+As the report suggested, he also said he wanted to be more involved in personnel decisions going forward as well.

 But the unclear situation with Wilson could end up affecting one of the team’s other big priorities going into 2021, extending the contract of Jamal Adams after landing the safety in a blockbuster trade.
-Former Seahawks signal caller Jake Heaps told 710 ESPN Seattle that the Wilson conversation could end up having an effect on the contract talks for the safety.
+Former Seahawks signal-caller Jake Heaps told 710 ESPN Seattle that the Wilson conversation could end up having an effect on the contract talks for the safety.

 “If I’m Jamal Adams, I love this organization, I love everything about it, but I also want to be a part of a winner,” Heaps said.
 “I mean, has anybody thought about that?
 If you’re going to be here tied to this franchise and you don’t have a franchise quarterback along with you, what does that prospect look like for you to go and win and try and compete for Super Bowls?
 Are you going to be a part of another rebuild like the one with the Jets that they couldn’t figure out?”